18F/handbook/_pages/training-and-development/External-speaking-request-playbook.md

         aria-expanded="true"
         aria-controls="b1"
       >
-      Professional vs. personal capacity
+      Official vs. personal capacity
       </button>
     </h3>

 <div id="b1" class="usa-accordion__content usa-prose" markdown=1>

-When receiving an invitation to speak, you need to decide if you want to do the event in your professional or personal capacity: [The FAS Speaker Guide – Version 1.0](https://docs.google.com/document/d/1axPskD_BkYxBDZPGPM7uAGpAQopRWtDGwYdI4Wp6woM/edit).
+When receiving an invitation to speak, you need to decide if you want to do the event in your official or personal capacity: [The FAS Speaker Guide – Version 1.0](https://docs.google.com/document/d/1axPskD_BkYxBDZPGPM7uAGpAQopRWtDGwYdI4Wp6woM/edit).

-#### Professional capacity
+#### Official capacity
 You’ll participate as a TTS employee and discuss the work you do on behalf of GSA and our partners.
 You’ll be using GSA funds to travel to the event or pay for conference fees.
 You’ll prepare during your work time and use GSA equipment